 A broad distribution of numbers is also beneficial.
 For example, owning a settlement adjacent to two terrain hexes marked with a 6 and an 8, respectively, is more favorable than owning a settlement adjacent to two terrain hexes each of which is marked with an 8.

-Harbors are of particular importance if you can expect a good production of certain resources.
+Harbors are of particular importance if you can expect a good production of a particular resource.

-For example, if you have settlements adjacent to pasture hexes marked with good numbers, you should, as soon as possible, build a settlement on a coastal intersection where the 2:1 wool harbor is located.
-Then you can trade wool for any one other resource at a 2:1 rate.
+For example, if you have settlements adjacent to pasture hexes marked with good numbers, you should, as soon as possible, build a settlement on a coastal intersection next to the 2:1 wool harbor.
+Then you can trade 2 wool for any 1 other resource of your choice.

 If you trade cleverly, you improve your chances to win the game.
 Trading with an opponent gives you and your opponent an advantage over the other players.
-The less you trade, the more advantages you give away.
+The less you trade, the more advantages you are giving away.

-A little bit of complaining done at the right moment often works wonders.
+A little bit of complaining at the right time often works wonders.
 The likelihood of receiving better trade offers increases, and the robber avoids your terrain hexes.
 But don't overdo it!

 The following variants are highly recommended: